Triceratops: Paleoecology

 Triceratops lived during the Late Cretaceous of western North America, its fossils coming from the Evanston Formation, Scollard Formation, Laramie Formation, Lance Formation, Denver Formation, and Hell Creek Formation.
 These fossil formations date back to the time of the Cretaceous–Paleogene extinction event, which has been dated to 66 ± 0.07 million years ago.
 Many animals and plants have been found in these formations, but mostly from the Lance Formation and Hell Creek Formation.
 Triceratops was one of the last ceratopsian genera to appear before the end of the Mesozoic.
 The related Torosaurus and more distantly related diminutive Leptoceratops were also present, though their remains have been rarely encountered.
 Isotopic analysis suggests Triceratops specimens from DTB (Darnell Triceratops Bonebed) could've inhabited freshwater floodplains, although the it likely wasn't restricted to one environment.

 Theropods from these formations include genera of dromaeosaurids, tyrannosaurids, ornithomimids, troodontids, avialans, and caenagnathids.
 Dromaeosaurids from the Hell Creek Formation are Acheroraptor and Dakotaraptor.
 Indeterminate dromaeosaurs are known from other fossil formations.
 Common teeth previously referred to Dromaeosaurus and Saurornitholestes were considered to be those of Acheroraptor.
-The tyrannosaurids from the formation are Nanotyrannus and Tyrannosaurus.
+The tyrannosauroids from the formation are Nanotyrannus and Tyrannosaurus.
 Among ornithomimids are the genera Struthiomimus and Ornithomimus.
 An undescribed animal named "Orcomimus" could be from the formation.
 Troodontids are only represented by Pectinodon and Paronychodon in the Hell Creek Formation with a possible species of Troodon from the Lance Formation.
 One species of unknown coelurosaur is known from teeth in the Hell Creek and similar formations by a single species, Richardoestesia.
 Oviraptorosaurs from the Hell Creek Formation include Anzu., and avialans include Avisaurus, multiple species of Brodavis, and several other species of hesperornithoforms, as well as several species of true birds, including Cimolopteryx.